SUPPORT MODIFICATION - ANOTHER DAY ANOTHER DECISION

 he argued he should have received a greater reduction.
 In June 2007, that argument was rejected by the Appellate DIvision.
 However, just prior thereto, the ex-wife filed an enforcement motion and Mr. Cordero filed another motion seeking a reduction.
 The judge granted the motion to enforce the existing order.
 In addition, the judge ordered him to pay $11,999 in arrears within thirty days and denied his motion for a further reduction.
 The judge noted that plaintiff provided limited and spotty financial information.
 Based on the information before the court, the judge concluded that plaintiff had the ability to pay the arrears.
 He also found that plaintiff produced extremely limited information about his efforts to obtain employment and incomplete information about assets that may generate unearned income or can be liquidated to meet his on-going child support obligation.
 The judge was particularly concerned that plaintiff had not provided an accounting of the millions of dollars he had earned during his professional baseball career.

-NO HEARING REQUIRED FOR SERIAL MODIFICATION MOTIONS
+Continue Reading HEARING FOR SERIAL FILER OF SUPPORT MODIFICATION MOTIONS – ANOTHER RESULT

 On February 2, 2009, the Appellate Division released a reported (precedential) decision that affirmed a decision of the trial court denying the former husband's motion for a downward modification of his alimony and child support obligations.
 The Appellate Division found that the trial judge properly exercised his discretion particularly when viewed against his findings from a multi-day plenary hearing (trial) that occurred less than one year prior.
 To see the full text of this case, click here.